CDRT/mk_docs/docs/ref/bios/settings/thinkstation/storagesetup.md

 	| WMI Setting name | Values | SVP / SMP Req'd | AMD/Intel |
 	|:---|:---|:---|:---|
 	| ConfigureSATAas | AHCI, RAID | Yes | Both |

+RAIDXpert2 Configuration Utility
+:	Press `Enter` to launch the RAIDXpert2 Configuration Utility, used to create and manage AMD RAID arrays.

+	!!! note ""
+		Only available when `Configure SATA as` is `RAID`.

 Hard Disk Pre-delay